beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary);" />

-For this project's development in late 2023 and launch in early 2024, I...
-- collaborated closely with Product and Engineering team members to determine product requirements
-- designed UI/UX for every screen in Adobe XD
+For this project's development in late 2023 and launch in early 2024, I collaborated closely with Product and Engineering team members to determine product requirements, designed UI/UX for every screen in Adobe XD, and built the critical calendar components.
-- presented to stakeholders over two meetings, and helped win buy-in to move forward with building our design
-- led 6 meetings:
-  - 1 scoping meeting
-  - 2 design reviews
-  - 1 kickoff meeting to begin the development process
-  - 1 ticket creation meeting
-  - 1 meeting to distribute tickets
-- crafted an architecture document in partnership with one other developer
-- created, pointed, and distributed tickets in JIRA with my teammates
-- implemented the revamped scheduling calendar
-  - migrated from Vuetify to FullCalendar
-  - enabled real-time updates in Pusher
-- rebuilt the improved Student Availability Calendar in FullCalendar, now with drag-and-drop UX
-- made updates to the confirmation and success dialog components
-- continuously provided bug fixes and improvements post-launch

 **[TODO] XD design screenshots**

+Over two meetings, I presented the designs to stakeholders, gathered feedback, and ultimately helped win buy-in to move forward with building our design.
+Furthermore, I led 6 meetings ranging from scoping, design reviews, development kickoff, to ticket creation and distribution.

+As this scheduling flow is part of our **[Student Dashboard](/projects/student-dashboard)** and monorepo ecosystem, it was built in Nuxt and Vue.
+My primary contribution was implementing the revamped scheduling calendar, migrating from Vuetify to FullCalendar, and enabling real-time updates to the availability display with Pusher.
+Additionally, I made updates to the confirmation and success dialog components, and continuously provided bug fixes and improvements post-launch.